bigbadcyborg/reverse-shell/README.md

 # reverse-shell
 Obfuscated reverse-shell shellcode aimed to bypass signature-based antivirus algorithms.

+# 10/31/2024
+Russell:<br> One idea to bring better the virustotal score is to have the user download a program called "decrypt-stub.ps1."
+This program would then download the encrypted stub, decrypt it, and then execute it.
+The stub would then download the encrypted shellcode, decrypt it, then execute it.

 # 10/30/2024
 Russell:<br>Huzzzaaaaahhhh!
 I have finally got the stub to execute!
 It turns out a few of the shellcode bytes had been deformed from converting from hex string to hex bytes.
 I manually compared each byte from the debugger and figured this issue out: ![two-fingers](10-30-ss.png).